frke001/Online-Fitness-Backend/README.md

 # OnlineFitness - Backend Application

+Central platform for accessing and participating in online fitness programs.
+Enables users to search, participate, and interact with various programs, as well as track progress and create their own programs.
 This project is a Spring Boot application for the backend of the OnlineFitness system.
-It follows Spring principles and utilizes various packages such as services, controllers, models (DTO and entities), repositories, exceptions, advisors for global exception handling, and security configuration for Spring Security.

 ## Running the Application